So, you want to know more about Falconry? You came

 beginning.
 It is necessary to provide shelter, food,

-perches, and a variety of other equipment to get started in
+perches, and a variety of other specific equipment to get started

-falconry.
-Not only do you have to purchase or build your own
+in falconry.
+Not only do you have to purchase or build your

-equipment, but you have to acquire permits.
-The permitting
+own equipment, but you have to acquire permits.
+The

-process is studying, studying, and MORE studying for the test
+permitting process involves studying, studying, and MORE studying

-100 dollars.
-It can be purchased from the MDWFP main
+is 100 dollars.
+The permit can be purchased from the

-general falconer that will sponsor you and then go trap your
+a master or general falconer that will sponsor you and then go

 falconry.
 Falconers have trapped their first birds for